-- If RIP is not used, an entry in the routing table is required for each LAN segment on your Network, other than the segment to which this device is attached. - The other Broadband routers must also be configured.
-See Configuring Other Broadband routers on your LAN later in this chapter for further details and an example.
+- If RIP is not used, an entry in the routing table is required for each LAN segment on your Network, other than the segment to which this device is attached. - The other Routers must also be configured.
+See Configuring Other Routers on your LAN later in this chapter for further details and an example.